aapen/aapen/README.md

 ### Bootloader

 The bootloader has two main components.
-An XMODEM file transfer routine, and automatic kernel relocation code.
+An XMODEM file transfer routine and automatic kernel relocation code.
-The relocation code allows the new kernel image to be uploaded at a different address from where it is supposed to finally run.
+The relocation code allows a new kernel image to be uploaded at a different address than where it is expected to finally run.

-For the RPi, the kernel wants to execute starting at 0x00008000.
+On the RPi, the kernel wants to execute starting at 0x00008000.
-We can't upload to that address, of course, because that's where the *current* kernel is running!
+We can't upload to that address, of course, because that's where the **current** kernel is running!
 Instead, we upload to a buffer at 0x00010000 and start running the new kernel at that address.
-The first bit of code is position independent.
+The first bit of code executed is position independent.
 It checks where it's running,
 and if it's not at 0x00008000 it copies itself there.
 When the relocation code finishes,